vindennl48/HipBox/README.md

 # HipBox v6.0.1

+## What is it?

+'HipBox' is an 'In-Ear Monitoring System' for a music band.
+Each member has independent control over the volume of each band member in their headphones during a practice or show.
+This software provides a smartphone GUI that can interact with sliders to adjust volume, and buttons to mute or solo specific band members.
+This also allows for recording and uploading practices, jams, or shows to a google drive account.

+## Why the new version?

-The v6 is because we are completely ditching Ableton Live.. and Windows for that matter.
+The v6 is because we are completely ditching Ableton Live (DAW music software).. and Windows for that matter.
 This is strictly a linux based distribution now.
 There were many reasons for going this route, a couple being the complexity and overhead of v5.
-This system is designed to be ran on a singleboard computer, specifically an odroid.
+This system is designed to be ran on a singleboard computer, specifically an 'odroid'.
 In my tests, this was done in an Arch Linux distro running on an HP EliteBook 8440p. (the slowest computer I could get my hands on).

 ## Features